IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Trying to destroy the reservoirs to weaken Avizallo, and find Nexida
 	- Contract Giltstern/Felichian missionaries for water > allow Kevaran access to Tensorat's labs

-Gyrfalcon (defense/guard/navy): they.
+**Gyrfalcon** (defense/guard/navy): they.
 Clarion, righteous.
 - Identity: Orin Skymark, half elf.
 Inherited a small seagrass farmstead
 	- hires other local farmers to help tend fields every few weeks
 - Anti-Kevaran, would like to see Avizallo gain more self sufficiency, war hawk

-Raven (intelligence/spymaster): she.
+**Raven** (intelligence/spymaster): she.
 Reclusive, unknown.
-- Identity: Zora Courier, mixed race.
+- Identity: Zora Courier, mixed species.
 Private eye failwoman.
 Still moonlights as a detective in order to gather intel.
 - Newest councilor after Kingfisher - joined only 5mo ago
 - Anti Kevara but highly suspicious of current war mongering
 - Trying to take down the Kevaran trade firms, supporting the strikers, guerilla tactics destroying company property
 - Mistrusts Kingfisher for her perceived closeness to the Kevaran elites
 - Fairly religious

-Vulture (criminal/judiciary): he.
+**Vulture** (criminal/judiciary): he.
 Taciturn, old, spiteful.
 - Identity: Ezekiel Ashridge.
+	- runs some library type thing?
 - Hardline isolationist, politically opposed to Gyrfalcon, Kingfisher, Macaw
 	- Thinks Macaw needs to approve more seagrass flats instead of saltwood, more farming instead of construction
+	- More interested in a nonexistent, glorious past than the present

-Macaw (agriculture/land use): he.
+**Macaw** (agriculture/land use): he.
 Gregarious, comedic.
 - Identity: Gandras Dol.
 Prominent saltwood cultivator.
 	- Has been making precariously narrow margins
 	- Owes debt to Giltstern - father squandered much of family funds, took out a loan to buy back saltwood groves